Fernando1211/Fernando1211/README.md

 # 👋 Hello!
 I'm Fernando Aguiar, welcome to my profile!

-🎓 I am a Systems Analysis and Development student at FIAP and currently an IT intern at MRM McCann Worldgroup.
-I am constantly learning and striving to grow in the field of Information Technology.
+🎓I am a Systems Analysis and Development student with a great passion for technology and programming.
+I have experience in several areas of software development, with a focus on Full Stack and artificial intelligence, and I have dedicated myself to constantly expanding my knowledge, whether through the courses I have already completed or in practical projects I have carried out.